 Depart for Vlora traveling north along the Albanian Riviera.
 En route we pass the castle of Porto Palermo, located near Himara, also known as the castle of Ali Pashe Tepelena.
 Our drive north passes through many beautiful villages like Lukova, Borsh, Qeparo, Himara, Vuno, and Dhermi, which all have very beautiful beaches.
 Lunch in a local restaurant in Himara or Dhermi Beach.
 For a dramatic change in scenery we drive high up into the mountains to Alpine Llogara Pass.
 After leaving Llogora we return to the coast and arrive in the city of Vlora.
 Vlora is one of Albania’s largest cities and a major seaport and tourist resort.
 We visit the Museum of Independence, which commemorates the proclamation of Albanian independence on November 28, 1912.
-Independence Day is one of Albania’s most significant holidays and marked the end of centuries of Ottoman rule.
-Dinner and overnight in Paradise Beach at Hotel Vlora (or alternative hotel, Vlora International).
+Independence Day is one of Albania’s most significant holidays and marked the end of centuries-long Ottoman rule.
+Dinner and overnight at Paradise Beach Hotel in Vlora.

 Day 3: Vlora – Apolonia – Berat

-In the morning depart Vlora to Fieri, where we visit the Apolonia Archaeological site and have lunch at local restaurant.
-Continue on to Berati and en route visit the Ardenica Monastery and a local winery.
-In the afternoon visit visit the Old Quarter, the icon museum of Onufri, Albania’s master iconographer, and other highlights of the city.
-Dinner and overnight at Hotel Tomorri in Berat.
+In the morning depart Vlora to Fieri, where we visit the Apolonia Archaeological site and have lunch at a local restaurant.
+Continue on to Berat and en route visit the Ardenica Monastery and a local winery.
+In the afternoon visit the Old Quarter, the icon museum of Onufri, Albania’s master iconographer, and other highlights of the city.
+Dinner and overnight at Hotel Mangalemi in Berat.

 Day 4: Berat – Gjirokastra – Saranda